-All of the District's investments, including investments held by bond trustees, mature in less than twelve months.
+All of the District's investments mature in less than twelve months.

 The District is a participant in the Local Agency Investment Fund (LAIF) that is regulated by California Government Code Section 16429 under the oversight of the Treasurer of the State of California.
 The District reports its investment in LAIF at the fair value amount provided by LAIF, which is the same as the value of the pool share.
 The balance available for withdrawal is based on the accounting records maintained by LAIF, which are maintained on an amortized cost basis.
 Included in LAIF's investment portfolio are collateralized mortgage obligations, mortgage-backed securities, other asset-backed securities, loans to certain state funds, and floating rate securities issued by federal agencies, government-sponsored enterprises, United States Treasury Notes and Bills, and corporations.
-At June 30, 2006, these investments matured in an average of 152 days.
+At June 30, 2008, these investments matured in an average of 212 days.